PRESS DIGEST - Wall Street Journal - June 20

-June 20 The following are the top stories in the Wall Street Journal.
+June 20 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Billionaire Li Ka-shing, for decades one of the world's wealthiest tycoons, has told associates he plans to step down as chairman of his global conglomerate, CK Hutchison Holdings Ltd by next year. on.wsj.com/2skqOAk